 When should you get an EKG done?

 Many people get EKGs done at routine appointments with their primary care physicians.
-If you are in good health and do not have any risk factors of heart disease your provider may not deem it necessary to get an EKG.
-It is important to make your provider aware of your current medications, symptoms, and medical history in order to help them determine if it is necessary to get an EKG.
+If you are in good health and do not have any risk factors for heart disease, your provider may not deem it necessary to get an EKG.
+It is important to make your provider aware of your current medications, symptoms, and medical history to help them determine if it is necessary to get an EKG.